Castello Di Fenis (Castle Of Fenis)

 Built by the Challants, viscounts of Aosta throughout much of the Middle Ages, this castle (tel.
 0165-764-263), near the town of Fenis, is the most impressive and best preserved of the many castles perched on the hillsides above the Valle d'Aosta.
 From it, you can enjoy some fine views of the Alps and the valley below.
 One of the most appealing parts of a visit to Fenis is catching a glimpse into everyday life in a medieval castle -- you can climb up to wooden loggias overlooking the courtyard and visit the cavernous kitchens.
 Alas, you cannot scamper among the ramparts, turrets, towers, and dungeons, thanks to a new Italian safety law.

-March through June and September, the castle is open daily from 9am to 6:30pm; July and August hours are daily from 9am to 7:30pm; October through February hours are Wednesday through Sunday from 10am to noon and 1:30-4:30pm (to 5:30pm Sun).
+October through March, the castle is open daily from10AM-1PM and 12PM-5PM.
+It's closed on Mondays, and from December 25 to January1.
+It's open from April to September from 9AM-5PM.
 Requisite half-hour guided tours (Italian only) leave every 30 minutes.
 Come early; tours tend to fill up quickly in summer, and you can't book them in advance.
 Admission is 5€ for adults and 3.50€ for students.
 The castle is 30km (19 miles) east of Aosta on route S26; there are 13 buses a day (only one, at 6:20am, on Sun from Aosta; the ride takes 30 min.).

 Breuil-Cervinia & the Matterhorn